Blog Fitness Upper Spine Stretches: How To Relieve Upper Back Pain And Stiffness

 • Wall Stretch

-The wall stretch is a simple move that you can perform anywhere – even while you’re at work.
-This stretch helps release tension in the muscles of the chest, shoulders, upper back, and spine.
+The wall stretch is a simple move that you can perform anywhere—even while you’re at work.
+This stretch can help ease tension in the muscles of the chest, shoulders, upper back, and back.

 To do a wall stretch: